 To see the cliff dwellings, Mesa Verde National Park offers guided ranger tours.
 This helps protect fragile archeological sites and inform visitors of the natural history of the site.
 Tours do fill up and sell out, especially on busy weekends, so it’s best to get to the park early.
-There are also many great hikes though out the park and self-guided tours on the mesa top.
+There are also many great hikes throughout the park and self-guided tours on the mesa top.

 Address: Mesa Verde, CO

-Along the southern Colorado border lies the beautiful town of Pagosa Springs named for the numerous sulfur springs in the area.
-Pah gosah is the Ute name for the hot sulfur pool which translates to “smelly water” or “healing water” depending on who you ask.
+Along the southern Colorado border lies the beautiful town of Pagosa Springs, named for the numerous sulfur springs in the area.
+Pah gosah is the Ute name for the hot sulfur pool, which translates to “smelly water” or “healing water”, depending on who you ask.
 The town is home to the world’s deepest geothermal hot spring.
 The 144-degree Fahrenheit pool is used to heat a few soaking pools in town.

 A combination of high alpine desert and the Rocky Mountains creates a mild climate and 300 days of sunshine.
 Since the climate is surprisingly mild for being in the southwest, summer is not a bad time to visit.
-Popular summer time activities include hiking, road and mountain biking, fishing and rafting.
+Popular summertime activities include hiking, road and mountain biking, fishing, and rafting.